|

 Previously, nuclear physics experiments used one nuclear beam and a

-stationary target, and collider accelerators (such as Fermilab) only collided beams of
+stationary target, and collider accelerators (such as Fermilab) only collided beams of elementary

-Collider, under construction at CERN,
+construction at CERN, will also collide

-will also collide beams of nuclei.
+beams of nuclei.

 These pages are under development.